Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Mat ern random fields

 or, more compactly,

 Introducing this approximation into the fractional partial differential equation~\eqref{eq:fracPDEdecB} and noting that~\mbox{$\set F_r(\set L)$} and~\mbox{$\set F_l(\set L)$} commute yields

-The operators~$\set F_l (\set L)$ and~$\set F_r(\set L) $ are discretised similar to the discretisation of the non-fractional partial differential equation~\eqref{eq:fracPDEdecA} in the preceding section.
+The operators~$\set F_l (\set L)$ and~$\set F_r(\set L) $ are discretised similar to the discretisation of the non-fractional partial differential equation~\eqref{eq:fracPDEdecA} in the preceding section, see also Bolin and Kirchner~\cite[Appendix A]{bolin2020rational}.
 It is easy to show that the discretisation yields the two matrices

 After discretisation,~\eqref{eq:fractionalCont} takes the form

 The right-hand side vector~$\tilde {\vec s}$ is the solution of the integer component and has, as derived in Section~\ref{sec:fractionalFE}, the multivariate Gaussian density~\eqref{eq:nonFracDensity}.
 Therefore, we can write for the density of the overall solution